Collaborative Law from LGFL Ltd

 A collaborative law agreement still involves full and frank financial disclosure but can lead to matters being dealt with faster and more amicably.

 Interested in a collaborative law approach?
-Call us to book a consultation session to discuss your situation – 01189 735521.
+Call us to book your initial 1-hour fixed fee advice session to discuss your situation – 01189 735521.

 Anne Leiper, our trained collaborative lawyer